George C. Homans: The Human Group

-The Exchange Theory
+Exchange Theory

-The Exchange Theory is the "perspective that individuals seek to maximize their own private gratifications.
+Exchange Theory is the "perspective that individuals seek to maximize their own private gratifications.
 It assumes that these rewards can only be found in social interactions and thus people seek rewards in their interactions with each other".
 Homans' Exchange Theory propositions are partially based on B.F.
 Skinner's behaviorism.
 Homans took B.F.
 Skinner's propositions about pigeon behavior and applied it to human interactions.
+Homans argues that the pigeons in Skinner's study were involved in a one-sided exchange relationship, while humans are involved in at least two-sided relationships.
+He defined the pigeons' behavior as individual behavior as there was no reciprocation; Homans connected this type of behavior to psychology.
+In sociology, to study social behavior meant to study the activity of at least two individuals and the influences each has on the other.
+From this conclusion, Homans derives a number of propositions that relate to everyday experiences.

 The heart of Homans' Exchange Theory lies in propositions based on economic and psychological principles.
-According to Homans, they are psychological for two reasons: first, because they are usually tested on people who call themselves psychologists and second, because of the level at which they deal with the individual in society.
+According to Homans, they are psychological for two reasons: first, because they are usually tested on people who call themselves psychologists, and second, because of the level at which they deal with the individual in society.
+While Homans makes the case for psychological principles, he acknowledged that human beings are social creatures and spend a considerable amount of time in socialization.
 He believed that a sociology built on his principles would be able to explain all social behavior.
 Homans said, "An incidental advantage of an exchange theory is that it might bring sociology closer to economics" (Homans 1958:598).
 Overall, Homans' exchange theory, "can be condensed to a view of the actor as a rational profit seeker."

 He regretted that his theory was labeled "Exchange Theory" because he saw this theory of social behavior as a behavioral psychology applied to specific situations.
-Homans looked to Émile Durkheim's work for guidance as well, but often disagreed in the end with particular components of Durkheim's theories.
+Homans looked to Émile Durkheim's work for guidance as well but often disagreed in the end with particular components of Durkheim's theories.
 For example, Durkheim believed that although individuals are the parts of society, society is more than the individuals who constitute it.
 He believed that society could be studied without reducing it to individuals and their motivations.
 Homans, through his Exchange Theory, believed that individual beings and behavior are relevant to understanding society.

-Albert Chavannes and the Exchange Theory

-Although George Homans contributed greatly to the Exchange Theory and his work on it is greatly admired, he was not the first person to study this theory.
-"From 1883 to 1885 Albert Chavannes published in The Sociologist a series of papers titled 'Studies in Sociology' which treated 'The Law of Exchange' and three other social laws."
-Chavannes' work on the theory was similar to what Homans did.
-However, he focused more on empirical sociology, and he did not contribute to it in the same way as Homans (Knox 1963: 341).
-Although Homans may have not have been the first to work on this theory, his contributions make the Exchange Theory what it is today.
+While Homans agreed with Durkheim that something new emerges from social interaction, Homans argued that social facts can be explained through psychological principles, not through new sociological theories as Durkheim intended.
+To support this claim, Homans argued "the norm does not constrain automatically: individuals conform, when they do so, because they perceive it is to their net advantage to conform, and it is psychology that deals with the effect on behavior of perceived advantage (Homans, 1967:60).